-Call John C Parker's Google voice # today (860) 451-9793 to meet, eliminate the confusion, and discuss the steps to sign up.
+Call John's Google Voice # — (860) 451-9793 today to set up a meeting to eliminate the confusion and discuss signing up.

-The sections of this page to the right and below highlight the — correct steps for when & what to do:
+The sections on this page to the right and below highlight the — correct steps:

-● When you sign up for Part A & Part B [called original Medicare], it is essential to understand Part B — does not pay 100% of the amount Medicare approved for the outpatient treatments you receive.
+● When you sign up for Part A & Part B [called original Medicare], it is essential to understand when receiving outpatient services, Part B — does not pay 100% of the amount Medicare approved for the treatment you receive.

 ● The question then is —What to do about the part of the approved amount MediCare does not pay?
 Answer —Buy either of these types of plans, which work with original MediCare and are available from private companies: